vapor/docs/docs/deploy/heroku.md

 Visit your application at dashboard.heroku.com and go to the **Add-ons** section.

-From here enter `postgress` and you'll see an option for `Heroku Postgres`.
+From here enter `postgres` and you'll see an option for `Heroku Postgres`.
 Select it.

-Choose the hobby dev free plan, and provision.
+Choose the Eco plan for $5/month (see [pricing](https://www.heroku.com/pricing#data-services)), and provision.
 Heroku will do the rest.

 Once you finish, you’ll see the database appears under the **Resources** tab.